doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 > Django Admin reveals multiple neatly nested `Name` and `Email` fields under a single Author label.

 Retrieving an entry from the database will result in **no JOINS and only a single database lookup.
-It's super fast**
+It is super fast**

 ### Querying Array fields